 After emptying my bladder the midwives gave us all hugs and packed up and headed home.
 My main midwife actually lives a little over a mile from our house and said to call at anytime if something came up.
 (I think it was about 10pm at this point.)

-Andrew, Ana and I stayed up for a couple more hours reminiscing on what we had all just witnessed.
-Ana laid in the bed next to me holding sleeping Blake while Andrew sat across our bedroom in the same chair I had just given birth in (HAHA!)
+Andrew and I stayed up for a couple more hours reminiscing on what we had all just witnessed.

-I asked Ana to stay the night just in case we needed anything and we faced time’d our parents to let them know they now had a granddaughter.
+I asked our doula to stay the night just in case we needed anything and we faced time’d our parents to let them know they now had a granddaughter.
 I put Blake in her Dock a Tot in between Andrew and I and we all went to sleep.

 Thank you so much for taking the time to read my birth story!
 If you would like to connect more about home birth or VBAC, please email me at email@example.com or send me a DM on Instagram!